wtianzi/IRISDeveloperQ1/README.md

+## Welcome to the answer to question 1.
+Bookstore

+The running of the webpage need two parts:
+1. A webpage (REACT): npm start
+2. A REST API: node server.js

+## Setup
-The main part is in [App.js ](src/App.js)
+### Part 1.
+The main code is in [App.js](bookstore/src/App.js)

-Please follow these general steps:
+Please follow these steps:

-1. Extract the contents of the shared archive (if applicable).
+1. Extract the contents.

-2. Open a terminal or command prompt and navigate to the project folder.
+2. Open a terminal or command prompt and navigate to the bookstore folder.

-3. Run `npm install` or `yarn install` to install the project dependencies based on the package.json file.
+3. Run `npm install`to install the project dependencies based on the package.json file.

-4. Run `npm start` or yarn start to start the development server.
+4. Run `npm start` to start the development server.

+### Part 2.
+The main code is in [server.js](src/App.js)

+1. Please install following packages:
+`npm install express`
+`npm install cors`

+2. Open a terminal or command prompt and navigate to the RESTAPI folder.

+3. Run `node server.js` to start the server.

-Demo Page
+### Demo Page

 ![Demo](public/demopage.png)